monkseal/from_spec/README.md

 * From your class file, type `:ToSpec`
 * From your spec file, type `:FromSpec`

-Note, this currently makes assumptions about your Rails app, namely, that all your unit tests are under `/spec/unit`.
+Note, this currently makes assumptions about your Rails `app`, namely, that all your specs tests are under `/spec`.

 We'll make this configurable in the future.